harmingcola/contract/documentation/src/site/sphinx/kv_client.rst

 Its contracts are held separately in the `kvServerContracts repository <https://github.com/harmingcola/kvServerContracts>`_ in order to share them with kvClient project.

+Our test examples are written in Spock.
+Our methods are test framework agnostic.

 Maven dependency
 ----------------